List of Cthulhu Mythos books: Necronomicon

-The Necronomicon is arguably the most famous (or infamous) of Lovecraft's grimoires.
+The Necronomicon is arguably the most famous (or infamous) of Lovecraft's fictional works.
 It appears in a number of Lovecraft's stories, as well as in the writings of other authors.

 O

 On the Sending Out of the Soul

 On the Sending Out of the Soul appears in Henry Kuttner's short story "Hydra" (1939).
-It is an eight-page pamphlet on astral projection.
-The pamphlet appeared in Salem, Massachusetts in 1783 and circulated among occult groups.
+It is described as an eight-page pamphlet on astral projection.
+The pamphlet appeared in Salem, Massachusetts, in 1783 of the lore's timeline and circulated among occult groups.
 Most copies were destroyed in the wake of a series of grisly murders.

 The first seven pages of the pamphlet contain vague mystic writing; however, the eighth page details a formula for effecting astral travel.
 Among the required ingredients are a brazier and the drug Cannabis indica.
 The formula is always successful but has an unforeseen side effect: it invokes the horrid Outer God the Hydra.

 P

 Parchments of Pnom

 The Parchments of Pnom is a manuscript written by Hyperborea's leading genealogist and soothsayer.
 It is written in the "Elder Script" of that land and contains a detailed account of the lineage of the Hyperborean gods, most notably Tsathoggua.